manpagez: man pages & more

 list items, and LE to end the list.

 Begin an appendix.
-If the identifier id is omitted, it is
+If sequence-number is omitted, it

 As APP, but increment the page number by n.
 Use this macro to